gnieh/sohva/src/jekyll/index.md

 Sohva is built for scala 2.11.

+## Snapshots

+Snapshot versions are regularly uploaded to the sonatype snapshots repository so that you can try the upcoming fixes and features.

+Currently available snapshots are:

+ - next bugfix release: `2.0.1-SNAPSHOT`
+ - next minor release: `2.1.0-SNAPSHOT`

 # Next steps

 Once your project is linked to Sohva, you can start using it.
 Please have a look at the links below for documentation.